Understanding workload pricing in Splunk Cloud Platform

 If you're already using workload pricing, see Monitor current SVC usage of your workload-based subscription for more help optimizing your workloads.

-These additional Splunk resources might help you understand and implement workload pricing:
+These additional Splunk resources will help you understand and implement workload pricing:

 - White Paper: The state of dark data

 - App: Cloud Migration Assessment App for Splunk